fehler/ddx/DDX-C2-Scratch.md

 Looking at our case study will help paint a picture of the typical research I'd undertake.
 I usually break this into two deliverables:

-1. A spreadsheet that focuses on data; and
+1. A Google Document or Spreadsheet that focuses on data; and
 2. A slidedeck that gathers visual inspiration we can learn from.

 X School is focused on teaching user experience design, but from a digital-first (non-university) perspective.
 After some general research into competitors focused on digital learning, I've focused on the following five competitors: